 I design digital products always with the whole picture in mind.
 Incorporating user research, technical limitations and strategic goals are in the heart of my design work.
 When to align with standards and when to diverge into new fields is an ongoing question in today’s UX design.
 I create user journeys, product maps, information architecture, prototypes, detailed screen designs and everything in between.

 Following the latest trends, looking into new tools and systems and broadening my knowledge of technology is something I find myself doing when I have spare time.
 Since I used a lot of tools and programmed some myself in my career, I don’t hesitate to dabble around with new things when I think they have potential.
 So I try to look into the most sensible technical solution if I work on a project.
-It could be established design tools or also a custom solution for exactly the job to be done.
+It could be established industry standard tools or also a custom solution for exactly the job to be done.

-For me, it is important to have also the business side in mind.
+For me, it is important to keep the business side in mind.
 Thinking strategical about a new product or feature.
-And by business, I don’t mean just money, but also what are the company values, what are strategic goals, how is the constellation of the team and also individual factors.
+And by business, I don’t mean just money, but also what are the company values, what are strategic goals, how is the constellation of the team and also individual cultural factors.
 Looking outside and inside of the company is a key part of the success of a product.

 Design Systems enable product teams to create new product features in a fast and economical way.
 To create a design system, it is not just necessary to design and develop styles and components, but also to create a community around it.
 I help to create design systems from the ground up or get your design system to the next level.
 I offer workshops, consulting, talks and creative work around the topic of design systems.
 Just get in touch and we have a chat on how to fix your design system needs.